noobanidus/UpgradedWolves/README.md

 ### Golden Bones
 -A golden colored bone that levels up your wolf more quickly

+### Wolf Inventory
+-To open up the wolf inventory press and hold the [Sneak] key and right click.

 ## Console Commands
 By looking directly at a wolf or using the entity selector, you can change certain wolf attributes using the following console commands